-01 Dec Epilepsy Affects Even the Biggest Stars
+11 May Epilepsy Affects Even the Biggest Celebrities

 At Advanced Neurosurgery Associates, there is a solution.

 Patients with frequent seizures not controlled with anti-epileptic drugs (AED), may be helped with epilepsy surgery.
 Epilepsy surgery can drastically reduce the number of episodes of seizures they experience.
-As part of Advanced Neurosurgery Associates, I have successfully performed over 500 epilepsy surgeries.
+Founder of Advanced Neurosurgery Associates, Dr. Arno Fried, has successfully performed more than 500 epilepsy surgeries.

 Epilepsy surgery is performed to remove an area of the brain from which seizures originate.
 Surgery is considered only if the area of the brain, called the seizure focus, can be clearly identified, and its removal does not jeopardize any critical functions, such as movement or language.
 Extensive testing is conducted prior to any consideration of surgery in order to determine if that surgery is appropriate.